huggingface/accelerate/docs/source/sagemaker.rst

-🤗 Accelerate currently uses the 🤗 DLCs, with ``transformers``, ``datasets`` and ``tokenizers`` pre-installed. 🤗 Accelerate is not in the DLC yet (swill soon be added!) so to use it within Amazon SageMaker you need to create a ``requirements.txt`` in the same directory where your training script is located and add it as dependency.
+🤗 Accelerate currently uses the 🤗 DLCs, with ``transformers``, ``datasets`` and ``tokenizers`` pre-installed. 🤗 Accelerate is not in the DLC yet (will soon be added!) so to use it within Amazon SageMaker you need to create a ``requirements.txt`` in the same directory where your training script is located and add it as dependency.

 .. code-block::